Ptilodus: P. montanus

 The species was named by E. Douglass in 1908 (Douglass, 1908).
 The species P. admiralis, first described by Hay in 1930; and P. gracillis, first described by J. W. Gidley in 1909 (Gidley, 1909) are now considered part of this species.

 P. tsosiensis

 Ptilodus tsosiensis has been discovered in New Mexico, the Puercan stage deposits of the Lower Paleocene San Juan Basin.
 The species was named by R. E. Sloan in 1981 (Sloan, 1981).

 P. wyomingensis

 Remains of Ptilodus wyomingensis have been found in the Middle Paleocene deposits of the Rock Bench Quarry, in Wyoming and North Dakota in the United States.
 The species was named by G. L. Jepsen in 1940 (Jepsen, 1940).

+Palaeobiology

+Palaeoecology

+Dental microwear patterns in Ptilodus mediaevus indicate that this animal was a highly generalist omnivore.